cockroachdb/docs/cockroachcloud/authorization.md

 ### Which roles are allowed to add and remove users, and manage their role assignments in a CockroachDB Cloud organization?

-Only users with the Org Admin role are allowed to add and remove users in a CockroachDB Cloud organization, and manage role assignments at both organization and cluster scopes.
-In addition, users with the Cluster Admin role are allowed to manage role assignments at the cluster scope (only clusters on which the Cluster Admin role is itself assigned to the user).
-If a user has been assigned both Org Admin and Cluster Admin roles at the organization scope (which is true for the initial user by default), they could manage role assignments for other users at both organization and cluster scopes.
+Only users with the Org Admin role are allowed to add and remove users at the organization level.
+Users with the Cluster Admin role are allowed to manage role assignments at the cluster level.
+If a user has been assigned both Org Admin and Cluster Admin roles at the organization scope (which is true for the initial user by default), they can manage role assignments at both organization and cluster scopes.

 ### Why is the Cluster Creator role useful for when there’s a Cluster Admin role as well?